HongshuW/EventB_Agent/README.md

 # Event-B Agent

-Event-B Agent is a Rodin plug-in.
-This project includes both the core and UI components of the plug-in.
+This is an implementation of the paper "Event-B Agent: Towards LLM Agent for Formal Model Synthesis and Repair" (FSE'26).

 ## Prerequisite
 Java 17 <br>